-I have been dreaming and planning to do the Seven Lakes Trek in Anini of Dibang Valley in Arunachal Pradesh for a year but had no idea even how the first lake looked like.
+I have been dreaming and planning to do the Seven Lakes Trek in Anini of Dibang Valley in Arunachal Pradesh for a year but had no idea even what the first lake looked like.
 The thirst for adventure and landscape photography made me organize this expedition along with 13 more members.
 With the completion of this expedition, it will forever remain in my heart as a very sacred and pure beautiful dream.
 No words can justify the precious feelings we have for each lake.

 Rule-1 and the Only Rule: Whenever we trek in such interior locations we need to respect the God of Nature, Idu Mishmi Tribal Laws and customs then trekking goes fine.

-Who is this trekking for?
+Who is this Seven Lakes trekking for?

 Is it safe?

 Seven Lakes trek is safe.
 We didn’t find any place risky.
 It was all about being mentally strong to walk on and on.
 We saw two leeches and one snake.